 The gender pay gap reporting duty was outlined in the draft Equality Act 2010 (Gender Pay Gap Information) Regulations 2016 and came into force on April 6th 2017.
 Its aim is to incentivise boards to take gender diversity seriously.

-The Gender Pay Gap Reporting deadline is 31 March for public authority employers and 5 April for private employers.
-Public and private companies are required to report and publish their gender pay gap information by 30 March and 4 April of the following year, respectively.
+The Gender Pay Gap Reporting deadline is 30 March for public authority employers and 4 April for private employers, with companies required to report and publish details of their gender pay gap each year.

 With this in mind, we have eight simples steps for you to follow to ensure that your gender pay gap reporting is compliant: